apeksha56/being-social/README.md

-# use it by clicking
+# Use it by clicking
 https://fir-social-media-edff2.web.app/

 # Getting Started with Create React App